Kuingsmile/vs-PicList/README.md

 ## Features

 - **Effortless Uploads**: With just a few clicks, upload images to your preferred remote image hosting service.
+- **Upload on Drag-and-Drop**: Drag-and-drop images from your file explorer directly into your working file.
 - **Auto-Insert URLs**: The extension takes care of inserting the image URL directly into your working file.
 - **Image Management**: Easily delete images stored in your remote hosting service directly through PicList in VSCode.
 - **Advanced Image Processing**: Includes support for image compression, watermarking, and other post-upload manipulations.

 ### Gif Demo